alonsoir/demo-quartz/README.md

 WORK IN PROGRESS.

 1. Consuming data from the rest api every time.
 DONE
 2. Saving data to h2.
-In Progress.
+DONE.
-3. Saving data to Cassandra.
+3. Consume data from kafka topic to save it to Cassandra.
 NOT YET.
 4. Saving data to Kafka.
-NOT YET.
+In Progress.
 5. Moving data to a websocket channel.
 NOT YET.